Ancient Maritime World VI

 This year's event leads from Lefkada to the Ionian Sea and the Gulf of Corinth between Isthmos, Elis and Actium.
-Since early Archaic times, this region has been a core area of maritime routes first of the Greek, later of the Greco-Roman world.
-The main route led via the Isthmos, the Corinthian Gulf and along the Epirotic coast to the colonies in Magna Graecia and further west.
+Since early Archaic times, this region has been a key area of maritime routes first of the Greek, later of the Greco-Roman world with the main route from the Aegean via Isthmos, the Corinthian Gulf and along the Epirotic coast to Magna Graecia and further west.

-It is hardly a coincidence that Ithaca as Odysseus' home island is located in this region, as the adventures of Odysseus and nautical adversities he experienced in the Mediterranean reflect what many Greek – and Phoenician – seafarers of the early ancient times experienced in particular in the central and western Mediterranean Sea: Voyages into a world that was still largely unknown and nautical challenges that could clearly lead beyond what was generally known in the Greeks' original home sea, the Aegean.
+It is hardly a coincidence that Odysseus' home island Ithaka is located in this region, as the adventures of Odysseus and nautical adversities he experienced in the Mediterranean reflect what many Greek – and Phoenician – seafarers of the early ancient times experienced in particular in the central and western Mediterranean: Voyages into a world that was still largely unknown and nautical challenges that could clearly lead beyond what was generally known in the original home waters of the Greeks, the Aegean.

+The event is directed at advanced students, doctoral students as well as postdocs in all fields of classical antiquity.
 Previous knowledge of sailing – although beneficial – is not required.
 On board, participation as well as teamwork is expected.
-Accommodation is on board the yacht.
+Accommodation is on board the ship.
 The number of participants is limited by the size of the two yachts.
 Participation costs are the pro rata yacht charter and insurence.
-Itinerary to/from Lefkada is not included.
+Itinerary to/from Lefkada and board cash are not included.
 The final route will depend on current wind conditions.

-Odysseus' Maritime Adventures – Ithaca: Home of Odysseus – Archaic Corinth: A Commercial Metropolis – Isthmos of Corinth: Diolkos and Ancient Canal Building – Kenchrëai and Lechaion: Corinth's Ports for the Hellenic World – Corinth's Colonies and the Route to the West – Panhellenic Centres: Olympia, Delphi, Isthmia, Nemea – The Peloponnesian War in the Gulf of Corinth and Ionian Sea – Helike and the Tsunami of 373 BC – The Achaian Koinon: Regional Confederation and Hellenistic Major Power – Pyrrhos, Epiros and the Gulf of Ambrakia – The Sieges of Cephallenia and Ambrakia: Rome's Control of Maritime Routes – Patras and Corinth as Roman Colonies – The Battle of Actium 31 BC – The Battle of Lepranto 1571: Holy League versus Ottoman Empire – Venice and the Ionian Sea – The Myth of Mesolongi, Lord Byron and the Greek Struggle for Freedom.
+Odysseus' Maritime Adventures – Ithaca: Home of Odysseus – Archaic Corinth: A Commercial Metropolis – Isthmos of Corinth: Diolkos and Ancient Canal Building – Kenchrëai and Lechaion: Corinth's Ports for the Hellenic World – Corinth's Colonies and the Route to the West – Panhellenic Centres: Olympia, Delphi, Isthmia, Nemea – The Peloponnesian War in the Gulf of Corinth and Ionian Sea – Helike and the Tsunami of 373 BC – The Achaian Koinon: Regional Confederation and Hellenistic Major Power – Pyrrhos, Epiros and the Gulf of Ambrakia – The Sieges of Cephallenia and Ambrakia: Rome's Control of Maritime Routes – Patras and Corinth as Roman Colonies – The Battle of Actium – The Battle of Lepanto: Holy League versus Ottoman Empire – Venice and the Ionian Sea – The Myth of Mesolongi, Lord Byron and the Greek Struggle for Freedom – and more.

 Please note: Travel by sailing yacht offers a wide range of experiences and insights into the maritime world.
 It does not offer the comfort of a cruise trip and means living under simple conditions in a confined space.
 Participation can therefore mean getting out of one's comfort zone – mentally and physically.